baldufal/i2c-to-ds/README.md

 The devices are connected to 4 1-wire buses, which can be searched and read out through setting bits in the control register at `0x00`.

 ## Board
-The board provides 4 independent 1-Wire buses á 4 3-pin connectors for DS sensors.
+The board provides 4 independent 1-Wire buses with 4 3-pin connectors each.
 The DS are powered by 5V, but the data line is pulled up to 3.3V (which is the supply voltage of the Atmega).

 Additionally there are 7 GPIO pins on the board, that can also be controlled via I2C.